open-contracting/software-development-handbook/docs/general/documentation.rst

 -  Don't include information that is not directly relevant to the how-to guide.
 -  Use numbered lists for instructions.
 Nest sub-tasks to give structure to long lists.
 -  Give example commands, but don't include default arguments or any other extraneous detail.
--  It's okay to put many how-to guides on one page; however, the setup guide should be on its own.
+-  It's okay to put many how-to guides on one page, but the setup guide should be on its own.

 Word choice
 ~~~~~~~~~~~

 Use consistent terms and constructions
-  For example: "connect to the server," not a mix of "go to the app server", "access the remote machine", etc.
+  For example: "connect to the server," not a mix of "go to the server", "access the machine", etc.
 Use specific and non-metaphorical language
   For example: "connect" to the server, not "go" to the server.
 Link unfamiliar terms to external documentation, if available